Doctors who face GMC investigations or license withdrawal have access to a new, confidential support service from the BMA.

-We recognise that being subject to a complaint or learning your license is at risk can be uniquely stressful.
+We recognise that being subject to a complaint or learning your license is at risk can be uniquely and deeply stressful.
 We also understand that many doctors might not have anyone to confide in while they undergo a GMC investigation.

-As a result the GMC has commissioned us to provide the Doctor support service, which offers emotional help from fellow doctors and functions independently of the GMC.
+As a result the GMC commissioned us to provide the Doctor support service, which offers emotional help from fellow doctors and functions independently of the GMC.

 Read our feature

 Who is the service aimed at?

 You don't have to be a BMA member to get support.

 Where a complaint has been made to the GMC any doctor can ask for support from the Doctor support service.

 The support is available from when a complaint is made until the outcome of the case.
 Doctors unable to talk with family or supportive colleagues may find the service particularly useful.

 The Doctor Support Service has recently been made available to include doctors who are at risk of having their license withdrawn.
 If you receive any communication from the GMC indicating that your license to practise is at risk you are welcome to use this service.

 What sort of support is available?